IMTEL/RAGdoll/docs/git_conventions.md

 - `fix/login-bug`
 - `chore/update-dependencies`

+### Primary Branches
+- **main**: This branch contains only production-ready code.
+All changes merged into `main` must be thoroughly tested and approved.
+It represents the stable version of the project.
+- **dev**: This branch serves as the integration branch for ongoing development.
+It is used for merging feature branches and testing new changes before they are promoted to `main`.
+The `dev` branch may contain partially completed features or experimental code, similar to standard practices in other projects.

 ### Guidelines
 - Keep branches short-lived.
-- Regularly merge changes from the main branch to avoid conflicts.
+- Regularly merge changes from the `main` branch to `dev` to avoid conflicts.

 ---